Okay – this one is a little long but you can drop down to the type furniture you have. You can also save this as a reference.

 · Bucket

 For teak and wicker furniture, try a gentler method.
 Use a dry Household Scrubber brush to quickly dust off any loose debris.
 Then, dip the clean Household Scrubber brush into the bucket and gently scrub away the dirt and debris, being especially careful not to scrub too hard on the wicker (or else it can lose its shape).
 If being gentle is of great concern, use the Scotch-BriteTM brand cellulose sponge instead of the Household Scrubber.
 Hose the surface off when done to remove all bubbles and residue.
 Only apply oil to teak if the manufacturer's instructions call for it, usually to maintain the amber glow it needs to be re-oiled about twice annually.
 If not, it becomes weathered and silvery.
+Again, it is crucial to use strong tools and gentle products for this job.
+Strong products can ruin the furniture and your lawn and weaker tools will require more effort and will likely become ruined during the process (and say goodbye to your enthusiasm for this project)!

 For regular maintenance, nothing more than a quick spray from the garden hose once a week is all that is needed to maintain the furniture throughout the season.
 Keep your furniture, your lawn and your own little ecosystem clean by employing these simple patio furniture cleaning techniques!